megananne/online-cook-book/README.md

 ### Responsiveness

+I realised that i need to add some responsiveness to the website as it did not look how i wanted it too on a smaller screen size.

 #### Bugs/Errors

 One of the main issues i am having at the minute is not being able to add CSS to some of the materialize forms.
 There is a default colour on materialize and it comes up when you hover over parts of the